7Block Labs

 7) Circuit breakers, timelocks, and pause guardians: operational resilience

-• Publish action runbooks and pre‑signed batched transactions for incident response.
+• Don't forget to publish your action runbooks and pre-signed batched transactions.
+They’re super helpful for incident response.

 8) Safer approvals and wallet UX: reduce allowance risk